-When I read the late twitter from the German band Xandria a few days ago that they are now (in 2015 – wow) heading out to India for the first time, it struck me as somewhat ironic.
+When I read the late twitter message from the German band Xandria a few days ago that they are now (in 2015 – wow) heading out to India for the first time, it struck me as somewhat ironic.
 And this of course in light of their 2005 record and 3rd studio album India that has been on the market for … almost 10 years now.
-Hmm!

-After their very successful 2nd album Ravenheart it must have been decidedly difficult to find the venue for a fitting succession to an already successful former record.
-And, in addition, just about a short year later.
-And to me they managed pretty well.
-Still delivered in their laid back, kind of dreamy, synthesized metal trademark brand of music, the album nevertheless manages to mark a change.
+Yet, they took up the challenge pretty well.
+Still delivered in their laid back, kind of dreamy, synthesized metal trademark brand, the album nevertheless manages to mark a change.
 By NOT creating a repeated Ravenheart, but getting something quite distinctively different going.

 And that, by the way, is THE major point for the success of this album.
 Xandria do not pretend to want being something else than themselves and deliver on that trademark by reinventing their very own wheel.

 But after all this is a very solid performance of Xandria way back in time.
 India matches the value of Ravenheart by delivering something more varied and different.
-But still true to their style and trademark.
+Yet still true to their style and trademark.

 Get dat tune: